-The projected impervious area of new subdivision is 5.25 acres.
-The existing storm water pond for this subdivision drains into the City storm sewer system, then to the Red River of the North.
+The proposed impervious area of new construction 3.25 acres.
+The existing storm water pond (built in Phase 1) drains into the County Road 76 ditch (46^{th})

+Av.
+S), then to the City storm sewer system, then to the Red River of the North.

-Excess topsoils excavated from the proposed project will be placed in a windrow on the front portion of each lot.
-A topsoil windrow will also be placed at the rear of lots 13 and 14.
-All exposed soils disturbed within 200 feet of any ditch, pond or curb and gutter system will receive temporary stabilization, or temporary/permanent seeding as soon as possible.
+Excess topsoils excavated from the proposed streets will be placed on new housing lots.
+A grass buffer strip along the proposed streets will protect storm water inlets.
+All exposed soils disturbed within 200 feet of any ditch, pond or curb and gutter system will receive temporary or permanent seeding as soon as possible.

 e.
-Storm Water Drainage Characteristics (from Feasibility Study April 2005, Tom Trowbridge)
+Storm Water Drainage Characteristics